jdkaplan/art/README.md

 **Transformation**

 This will include a single ASCII character which represents what the tile will transform into when it transitions or decays after contact with a brush.
 However, this character can be prefixed with a whole decimal number which will indicate its _stability_, as described above.
 For example, `6B` indicates a tile will, after 6 encounters with brushes, turn into a `B` tile.
+If no stability prefix is given, the stability is assumed to be `1`.

 **Spawn**